AgenticPlace/StormCloudRun/DEPLOY.md

 # 🚀 Deploy StormCloudRun to Google Cloud Run

 This guide shows you how to deploy StormCloudRun to Google Cloud Run using source build - the same way StormCloudRun deploys other applications!
+It is the complexity of this build that sparked the motivation to create StormCloudRun and remove this pain point for everyone everywhere.
+Deploying to CloudRun should be the seemless experience elegantly provided by StormCloudRun!
 ## Prerequisites

 1. **Google Cloud CLI installed**: [Install gcloud](https://cloud.google.com/sdk/docs/install)